fptmark/schema2rest/README.md

 ## Environment
 1. Assumes MongoDB is installed
 2. Uses config.json to define the MongoDB config and server URL
+3. Uses overrides.json to override metadata at server runtime

 ## MMD Enhancements (uses MMD comments)
 1. Allows a "BaseEntity" that all entities include (e.g. - id, updatedAt)